June 5, 2018

 What Zverev must lear is to be more ruthless in the early rounds of a Grand Slam.

 Too many five-setters have placed too much of a strain on his 21-year-old body.

 However, Zverev can take some comfort from the fact that he reached his first Grand Slam quarter-final.
 And he will hope to do even better at Wimbledon.

 There was joy for Madison Keys, the talented American who has reached her first French Open semi-final with a 7-6 (7-5), 6-4 victory over Yulia Putintseva.

 The Kazakh fought bravely but Keys is now showing the sort of form that took her all the way to the US Open final last year, where she lost to compatriot Sloane Stephens.

 Could it be that Serena, Madison and Sloane all make a big impact at Wimbledon 2018 too?

-Don’t bet against an American having her name on the trophy come July!
+Don’t bet against her name on the trophy come July!